lynker-spatial/community.fabric/README.md

 By using our structured issue templates, you help us gather precise information, which facilitates automated validation and allows the Hydrofabric team to efficiently address and integrate your feedback.

+**IMPORTANT NOTE**

+All reports must be based on the reference fabric identifiers.
+If an issue is found in the refactored or NextGen hydrofabrics, please trace the issue back to the fundamental reference fabric before reporting.
+You can use the [Hydrofabric Viewer Map](https://hydrofabric.lynker-spatial.com/) to assist in tracking the issue through the reference fabric.

 ---

 ## How It Works